spdk/spdk/doc/vpp_integration.md

 - `num-rx-queues <num>` -- number of receive queues.
 - `num-tx-queues <num>` -- number of transmit queues.
 - `dev <PCI address>` -- whitelisted device.
-- `num-mbufs` -- numbers of allocated buffers.
-For the most of our scenarios this parameter requires to be increased over default value.

 Session section (`session`):
 - `evt_qs_memfd_seg` -- uses a memfd segment for event queues.
 This is required for SPDK.